This has just in from the Linkedin Blog which i think would be useful to make the most of your LinkedIn profile.

 1. Get to know the “advanced search” function.

 You can learn a lot about someone on their profile page, if they let you (LinkedIn’s “accounts and settings” function lets you set privacy controls).
 For instance, a little dinky called the “one-click reference” at the top of the page tells you all the people on the network who worked with the person at the company.
-That’s hugely useful for journalists digging for sources, but also if you’re expanding your business contacts.
+That’s hugely useful for journalists digging for sources, but also if you’re expanding your business contacts.4.
+Seek some “answers.”

 Under “my contacts,” there’s a tool on the right that allows LinkedIn to search your Gmail or Yahoo accounts to see if anybody you’ve ever e-mailed is also a member.
 That’s an easy way to build up your network without tediously typing in everybody’s e-mail addy.